sankardevvinu/commclassroomop/README.md

 # commclassroomop
-Kunal kushwaha says that this community is amazing
+- Kunal kushaha says that this community is amazing
+- Udhav negi thinks it is amazing